Aduno/Virus-Check-URL-DiscordBot/README.md

 *https://developers.virustotal.com/reference for info on how to get the api key

 ## Modifications
-To change the command to activate the bot, change the string 'check' in line 35 and 66 to a desired message
+To change the command to activate the bot, change the string 'check' in line 14 to a desired message